Bundles and Custom Images

 Q: Can I use any other Amazon WorkSpaces bundles as part of the Free Tier?

 A: The Amazon WorkSpaces Free Tier includes the Standard bundle only.
+Limited-time promotion offers might be offered via the Free Tier, please refer to the WorkSpaces pricing page for the latest information.

 Q: What is the duration of the Amazon WorkSpaces Free Tier?